Svetlana Beriosova: Personal life

-Beriosova was married to psychoanalyst Masud Khan on January 23, 1959, and they divorced in 1974 after 15 years; with the downturn of her career, Khan, who "valued people most when they were shining", felt that she was no longer his equal in prominence, and "stopped adoring" Beriosova.
+Beriosova married the psychoanalyst Masud Khan on January 23, 1959, and they divorced in 1974 after 15 years; with the downturn of her career, Khan, who "valued people most when they were shining", felt that she was no longer his equal in prominence, and "stopped adoring" Beriosova.
 Khan later wrote that, with his admiration and love for her art shaken, he failed to support her, and "collapsed and let her down abominably".
 The loss of "her major stabilizing force" set in motion Beriosova's deterioration in professional and private life.
 She and her husband both had severe problems with alcoholism, which in her case intensified once she retired.

 She was a close friend of actress/singer Julie Andrews, and was the godmother to scenic designer/theatre director Tony Walton's daughter, Emma Walton Hamilton.

 Beriosova died from cancer, aged 66, in Kensington, London in 1998.
 She was survived by her stepmother, Doris Beriozoff.
 In the Financial Times, the eminent ballet critic Clement Crisp wrote that Beriosova was "a ballerina of serene physical beauty and of no less lovely temperament", with "pearl-like radiance", and that to all of her performances she "brought a generous and illuminating sensibility" and was "in everything a ballerina whose understanding of her art and command of its nuances went to the very core of any role she assumed", concluding her to have been "blessed with an extraordinary ability to tell the great truths about theatrical dancing with a heart-stopping sensitivity and dignity".